martinrotter/rssguard/README.md

 - - -
 Downloads
 ---------
-You can download source tarballs or binaries for some platforms in "Downloads" section of this website.
+You can download source tarballs or binaries for some platforms in [Downloads](../downloads) section of this website.
 Precompiled binaries for particular Linux distributions are available too:

 * [stable releases](http://software.opensuse.org/download.html?project=home%3Askunkos&package=rssguard),
 * [development releases](http://software.opensuse.org/download.html?project=home%3Askunkos&package=rssguard-git) (compiled from the master branch of RSS Guard Git repository).